NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/ase.md

 !!! note

-    The interface works by directly calling the relevant Python functions using [PyCall](https://github.com/JuliaPy/PyCall.jl).
+    The interface works by calling the relevant Python functions using [PyCall](https://github.com/JuliaPy/PyCall.jl).
     To use PyCall, you must make sure that your `python` version contains all the relevant packages, such as ase.